Olibot1107/imgfile/README.md

-# File Compressor - Version 8.4
+# File Compressor - Version 8.5

 A high-performance tool for compressing folders into PNG images and extracting them back.
 Includes CLI, GUI, and a production-ready REST API server.

+## we have a web version too https://olibot1107-good-projects.github.io/imgfile/
+do not use files that are made on the app version on the web version and do not use files that are made on the web version on the app version

 ## Features